 Broad Arrow Tavern and Cemetery

-The Broad Arrow Tavern is a tourist spot and somewhere to take a break and camp.
-It is famous for its “Broadie Burger” and the inside of the tavern, which is decorated by customers.
+The Broad Arrow Tavern is a popular tourist spot and a great place to take a break and camp.
+It is famous for its “Broadie Burger” and the inside of the tavern, which customers decorate.

-Between 1896 and the early 1920s this was a bustling town with 15,000 people, eight hotels, a soft drink factory, two breweries, a hospital and a stock exchange, due to gold found in the area.
+Between 1896 and the early 1920s, this was a bustling town with a population of 15,000, eight hotels, a soft drink factory, two breweries, a hospital, and a stock exchange, all of which were fueled by the discovery of gold in the area.

 Now there is just the tavern, and people write on walls and leave souvenirs to mark they’ve been there.